JerrickLiu/PersonalWebsite/_posts/2020-7-10-SecondPost.md

 But we also don't want too small of an update as our agent will take forever to learn then.
 PPO with a clipped objective basically limits how big of an update to our policy occurs.
 Notice how in the PPO objective function, we take the min of $r_t(\theta) * A_t$ and clip($r_t(\theta), 1 - \epsilon, 1 + \epsilon) * A_t$.

 Let's unpack these variables.
 Before PPO, there is another RL algorithm called [trust region policy optimization](https://arxiv.org/abs/1502.05477) and aims to do the same thing: limit how big we update our policy.
 Essentially, what they did was look at the ratio between the probability of a certain action being taken under the **current** policy and the same action being taken under the **previous** policy.
-They then muliplied that ratio by something known as the *advantage* function, $A_t$, which simply analyzes was this action taken leave me better off than before (better expected future rewards).
+They then muliplied that ratio by something known as the *advantage* function, $A_t$, which simply analyzes if an action that I took left me better off than before (better expected future rewards).
 A positive advantage means it did and a negative advantage means it made my state worse.
 The whole thing then get's wrapped in an expected value because we're dealing with expected rewards and probability distributions.
 Mathematically, it looks like this:

 ![](/assets/img/trpo.png)

+A bit of a notation thing.
+We usually denote the policy of our agent as $\pi$.
+We write $\pi_{\theta}$ to denote the policy with our given parameters $\theta$.
+These parameters are what we update in gradient ascent and so.
+Then, $\pi_{\theta}(a_t | s_t)$ is the **probability** that I take a certain action at time step $t$ **given** the state at time step $t$, $s$.
+In short, I see some state $s$.
+What's the probability then I take some action $a$ after seeing this state?
+That's what that's basically saying.

 A fallback of TRPO was that it gets a bit more complicated after that.
 You can read more about the differences [here](https://theaisummer.com/TRPO_PPO/).
 PPO bsically takes the same objective from TRPO ($r_t(\theta)$), but adds a clipped version to it, saying you can only change that ratio between $(1 - \epsilon, 1 + \epsilon)$.
 This allows the policy to not get updated too much or too few and the authors of PPO found a value of $\epsilon = 0.2$ to be a good value.